Kamala Harris supports freeing ex-aide from NDA after $35G settlement deal: reports

 In 2018, Harris co-authored a proposal that would ban employers from requiring workers to sign a non-disclosure agreement to get a job, the Sacramento Bee reported.

-Harris also wrote Carbaugh a glowing letter of recommendation as part of the settlement, referring to her as “indispensable” a “longtime friend” and a “highly motivated public servant.”
+Harris also wrote Carbaugh a glowing letter of recommendation when she resigned, referring to her as “indispensable” a “longtime friend” and a “highly motivated public servant.”

 In an email announcing her departure from the department, Carbaugh wrote that her work helping Harris transition into the job had been “essentially completed” and her time there was a “wonderful experience” that she would “long treasure.”